front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

   `DynamicFacet.buckets` (plural).
 - `SearchResult.layer` was renamed to `SearchResult.products`

 Please check your front-end queries to ensure to update them accordingly.
-If you need any help about these, feel free to [contact us](mailto:contact@front-commerce.com).
+If you need any help about these, feel free to <span class="intercom-launcher">[contact us](mailto:support@front-commerce.com)</span>.

 ### Wishlist